dart-lang/sdk/pkg/kernel/binary.md

   FileOffset fileOffset; // Offset of the name of the class.
   FileOffset fileEndOffset;
   Byte flags (levelBit0, levelBit1, isAbstract, isEnum, isAnonymousMixin,
-              isEliminatedMixin); // Where level is index into ClassLevel StringReference name;
+              isEliminatedMixin, isMixinDeclaration); // Where level is index into ClassLevel StringReference name;
   List<Expression> annotations;
   List<TypeParameter> typeParameters;